|

 by the implementation.

-fexcept_t Represents the floating-point status flags
+fexcept_t Represents the floating-point status flags collectively,

-collectively, including any status the implementation
+including any status the implementation associates with

-cleared) when a floating-point exception is raised,
+floating-point exception is raised, which occurs as a

-point arithmetic to provide auxiliary information.
-A
+provide auxiliary information.
+A floating-point control

-floating-point control mode is a system variable whose
+mode is a system variable whose value may be set by the

-value may be set by the user to affect the subsequent
+user to affect the subsequent behavior of floating-point

 The <fenv.h> header shall define each of the following macros if